 Second, you don’t have to be a fabulously talented gardener to grow wheatgrass.
 If you want to give it a try– this tutorial will show you how to grow your own wheatgrass, and then how to juice it without a juicer!

 Quick Tip: If you love wheatgrass, you might also love kombucha!
 Check out this “How to Make Kombucha” tutorial.

 Why drink Wheatgrass?

-As you’re reading this, keep in mind that you CAN buy wheatgrass pre-grown.
+As you’re reading this tutorial on How to Grow Wheatgrass, keep in mind that you CAN buy wheatgrass pre-grown.
 If you’d rather skip the growing part, and go straight to the juicing– go right ahead!

 How to Grow Wheatgrass

 - Start by deciding how many seeds you’re going to use.
 A 10″x10″ tray will use about 1 cup of seeds.
 I use about 1/2 a cup of seeds for each of my 11″x4.5″ containers.

 - Put seeds in a jar with 2/3 times more water than seeds.
 Cover jar with cheesecloth, and secure the cloth with a rubber band.
 Set them out of direct sunlight (example- in a cabinet) and let them soak for 8-12 hours.

 - Drain water from seeds and rinse.
 Leave seeds in the covered jar, and set jar in indirect sunlight (example- on a kitchen counter).
 Do not put seeds back in the dark– they’ll grow faster with sunlight.